pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 </project>
 ```

-We're adding the dependencies for the test framework (JUnit), Selenium and the Sauce Java Helper Library, which will update automatically your Sauce Labs dashboard with information about the tests.
+We're adding the dependencies for the test framework (JUnit), Selenium, and the Sauce Java Helper Library, which will update your Sauce Labs dashboard in real-time with information about the tests that you're running.

-Save the file and if the Maven dependencies are not added automatically to the Eclipse project, right-click the name of the project and choose the option *Maven -> Update Project...*.
+Save the file and if the Maven dependencies are not automatically added to the Eclipse project, right-click the name of the project and choose the option *Maven -> Update Project...*.

 Next, copy the exported file of the previous section to the `src/test/java` directory.
-It should compile with some warnings but without errors:
+It should compile with warnings but not errors:

 ![Copy class to Eclipse](https://raw.githubusercontent.com/pluralsight/guides/master/images/f14a8172-79c2-4b66-b82f-af23ca36dbbe.png)